 Ferries and RoRo

-The ability to use vapor instead of salt water for at least some of the required annual sprinkler tests will considerably extend the life of a vessel, the onboard equipment and deluge piping by reducing the spray of corrosive seawater, officials said.
+The ability to use vapor instead of salt water for at least some of the required annual sprinkler tests will considerably extend the life of a vessel, the onboard equipment and deluge piping by reducing the spray of corrosive seawater.

-Similar systems, he explained, are already being used in various locales with similar special deluge fire protection systems such as nuclear power stations, offshore oil rigs and other waste treatment and refinery operations.
+Similar systems are already being used in various locales with similar special deluge fire protection systems such as nuclear power stations, offshore oil rigs and other waste treatment and refinery operations.

-Siron Dry Deluge Testing (DDT) uses a non-toxic, environmentally friendly vapor which is pumped through the system downstream of the deluge valve.
+Siron Dry Deluge Testing uses a non-toxic, environmentally friendly vapor which is pumped through the system downstream of the deluge valve.
 This eliminates the requirement to utilize water as a testing medium for routine testing.
-By implementing a DDT protocol entire fire protection systems can be tested from the deluge valves to the most remote nozzle.
-DDT can detect blocked or partially blocked nozzles, blocked or partially blocked pipe work and also damaged deluge nozzles.
-DDT meets NFPA, NORSOK, UK HSE testing criteria and has been 3rd party independently attested for use by Bureau Veritas.
+By implementing a Dry Deluge Testing protocol entire fire protection systems can be tested from the deluge valves to the most remote nozzle.
+Dry Deluge Testing can detect blocked or partially blocked nozzles, blocked or partially blocked pipe work and also damaged deluge nozzles.
+Dry Deluge Testing meets NFPA, NORSOK, UK HSE testing criteria and has been 3rd party independently attested for use by Bureau Veritas.
 SIRON Dry Deluge Testing has been accepted as a recognized method of testing in the United States by the US Coast Guard where clients can extend periods between wet deluge testing.

 Where there’s smoke: WSF explores potential water-free sprinkler test